GameStop. RobinHood. The gamification of investing. Unethical financial websites. And now, a suicide.

 In his CNBC interview, he said Robinhood “market[ed] itself to them [inexperienced customers] as a device by which they can become wealthy without having the expertise or the skill.”

-This is exactly what many sites promoting IPOs are doing today.
+This is precisely what many sites promoting IPOs are doing today.

 Be A Real Investor: Build a Boring Stock and Bond Portfolio

-The financial websites that promote IPOs with no regard for their customers will not change.
+The financial websites promoting IPOs without regard for their customers will not change.
 Their business model relies on Google ad clicks.
 It’s a sad example of how many online journalistic sites have had to bend their ethical obligations to generate revenues.
-Online and print journalism will only become more focused on Goggle ad words in the future.
-This will skew their coverage to direct unsuspecting investors to risky, new products, and offerings.
+Online and print journalism will only become more focused on Google ad words in the future.
+This will skew their coverage, directing unsuspecting investors to risky, new products and offerings.

-New investors should realize that any licensed investment professional would never suggest IPO investments unless they already owned a basic stock and bond portfolio.
-The adages—“Investing is a marathon, not a sprint.”
+New investors should realize that any licensed investment professional would never suggest IPO investments unless they own a basic stock and bond portfolio.
+The adage—“Investing is a marathon, not a sprint.”
 “Trees don’t grow to the sky for a reason.”
 “Beware of bulls, bears, and pigs.”
 And “Never meet a margin call.”—are all valid today because they are correct.

 […] So far, this is nothing new. […]